Historic canal in Germany lined with fall trees and colorful leaves on a calm evening

 Day 1

-Welcome to Portugal.
-On arrival at Lisbon airport make your way to the Arrivals Hall to meet your representative, followed by a transfer to the group hotel.
-At the hotel, visit the hospitality desk in the lobby to meet the team, who will provide you with useful information regarding pre-embarkation procedures and your time in Lisbon.
+Welcome to Amsterdam.
+On arrival at Schiphol airport make your way to the Arrivals Hall to meet a ship representative, followed by a transfer to the group hotel.
+At the hotel, visit the hospitality desk in the lobby to meet the team, who will provide you with useful information regarding pre-embarkation procedures and your time in Amsterdam.
 You will also receive cabin tags for your luggage.
 Please clearly label the tags with your name and your cabin number on the ship.
-This evening offers time to relax in preparation for your day exploring Lisbon tomorrow.
+This evening offers time to relax in preparation for your day exploring tomorrow.

 Accommodations